Zorba-the-buddhah/Zorba-The-Buddhah.github.io/indicators/alma.md

 ## Description

-The Arnaud Legoux Moving Average (ALMA) is an advanced moving average indicator designed to reduce lag while maintaining smoothness.
+The Arnaud Legoux Moving Average (ALMA) is an advanced moving average indicator designed to minimize lag while maintaining smoothness.
 By applying a Gaussian distribution to weight the moving average, ALMA provides a more responsive and accurate representation of price trends.
 This balance between noise reduction and responsiveness makes ALMA particularly effective for traders looking to identify trends with greater precision.

 ## Key Features